MicrosoftDocs/azure-stack-docs/azure-local/manage/create-logical-networks.md

 # [Terraform template](#tab/terraformtemplate)

-- Make sure Terraform is installed and up to date.
+- Make sure Terraform is installed and up to date on your machine.

-  - To verify your version of Terraform, run the `terraform -v` command from the command prompt.
+  - To verify your version of Terraform, run the `terraform -v` command.

-- Make sure Git is installed and up to date.
+- Make sure Git is installed and up to date on your machine.
+  - To verify your version of Git, run the `git --version` command.

 ---